raganwald-deprecated/homoiconic/2010/10/let.md

     count()
       => 2

-It's so well known that you may not think you need additional syntactic sugar.
-But since you're sticking around, I can tell you that I prefer to write:

-    var count = (function (counter) {
-      return function () {
-        return ++counter;
-      }
-    })(0);
-˝
-What we've done is extracted the variable declaration and turned it into a parameter of our anonymous function.
+You recall that parameters create new variables as well.
 I prefer this strongly because I know that the creation of the function is what establishes a new scope, and a function's parameters are sitting right there in its definition.

 I'm not alone in my madness.
 Here is a common abbreviation pattern: